-How to use this resource guide Page 1 Best practices for list maintenance Page 2 Give all voters adequate notice before removal and a meaningful opportunity to contest removal. ···· Page 2 Ensure that list maintenance and removal practices don't remove voters for "inactivity" (failing to vote). ··· Page 3 Ensure that election officials have updated and accurate information about which voters have died. ···· Page 3 Ensure that election officials have updated and accurate information about which voters have been convicted of a disenfranchising offense. ···· Page 4 Ensure that election officials have updated and accurate information about which voters have been adjudicated mentally incapacitated to vote. ···· Page 5 Put procedures in place to ensure that the person being removed from the list is the same person who was identified as ineligible to vote. ··· Page 6 Put processes in place for updating voter addresses. ··· Page 7 Implement good data management practices.
-Page 8 Establish safeguards around third-party challenges to voter registrations ··· Page 8 How to spot a bad list maintenance bill Page 10 Quick turnaround removal Page 10 Changes to the use of interstate databases Page 11 Additional matching requirements Page 12 Vague language ··· Page 12 No opportunities to dispute removal ··· Page 13 Removals for materials returned as undeliverable Page 13
+How to use this resource guide Page 1 This resource guide is intended to help advocates and local leaders. ····· Page 1 Best practices for list maintenance Page 2 Maintain robust, current, and accurate data.
+Page 2 Give all voters adequate notice before removal and a meaningful opportunity to contest removal.
+Page 4 Ensure that list maintenance and removal practices don't remove voters for "inactivity" (failing to vote). ···· Page 5 Ensure that election officials have updated and accurate information about which voters have died.
+Page 5 Ensure that election officials have updated and accurate information about which voters have been convicted of a disenfranchising offense.
+Page 6 Ensure that election officials have updated and accurate information about which voters have been adjudicated mentally incapacitated to vote.
+Page 7 Put procedures in place to ensure that the person being removed from the list is the same person who was identified as ineligible to vote. ···· Page 8 Put processes in place for updating voter addresses.
+Page 9 Implement good data management practices.
+Page 10 Establish safeguards around third-party challenges to voter registrations Page 11 How to spot a bad list maintenance bill Page 13 Tight deadlines for list maintainance Page 13 Changes to the use of interstate databases ···· Page 13 Additional matching requirements to register to vote or maintain registration Page 15 Vague language ···· Page 16 No opportunities to dispute removal Page 16 Removals for materials returned as undeliverable Page 17